 Local priority species.
 A number of wildlife species in Barnsley require protection and positive action to halt their decline and to maintain or increase their numbers.
 The things they need to thrive - to breed, feed and shelter - should be protected and enhanced.

 Almost a 1,000 native animal and plant species have been given conservation priority status in England, because of the severity of their decline.
 Many of these are common and widespread.

-Anecdotal information suggests similar declines in Barnsley although, as elsewhere, there are some success stories with for example bittern now breeding and overwintering in the Dearne Valley.
+Anecdotal information suggests similar declines in Barnsley although, as elsewhere, there are some success stories with for example bittern now breeding and wintering in the Dearne Valley.

 Mammals.
 Harvest Mouse, Water Vole, Hedgehog, Brown Hare, Mountain Hare, Otter, and three bat types, all present in Barnsley, are national priority species nationally, nine in total.
 In addition all the other bat species present in Barnsley are also local priority species.

 Reptiles.
 Records of reptiles in Barnsley include Grass Snake and Common Lizard, and more rarely Slow-worm.
 Adder has previously been reported.
 These are all national priority species.

 Plants.
 The range of habitats across Barnsley supports in turn a range of different lower plants, fungi, lichen, and flowering plants.
 Habitats such as blanket bog or mine spoil heaps, support rarer plants, some being priority species or assemblages.